 Your AR equipment may have more than one power supply cable.
 Use only approved power cable(s).
 If you have not been provided with a power cable for the equipment or for any AC-powered option intended for the equipment, purchase a power cable that is approved for use in your country.
-The power cable must be rated for the equipment and for the voltage and current marked on the equipment's electrical current marked on the equipment's electrica ratings label.
+The power cable must be rated for the equipment and for the voltage and current marked on the equipment's electrical ratings label.